St. Stanislaus Seminary: Working life

 In 1823 Belgian Jesuit Charles Felix Van Quickenborne, Novice Master of St. Thomas Manor in St. Charles County, Maryland, came to Florissant at the invitation of Bishop Louis William Valentine DuBourg.
 Accompanying him were another priest, seven Jesuit novices, three lay-brothers, and three African-American enslaved couples: Moses and Nancy Queen, Thomas and Molly Brown, and Isaac and Susan Hawkins.
 Van Quickenbourne was placed in charge of the Parish of the Sacred Heart.

-The seminary began in 1823 as St. Francis Regis Seminary, a mission school for indigenous children, comprising some log buildings and a large farm worked by the enslaved people to support the missionaries.
+The seminary began in 1824 as St. Francis Regis Seminary, a residential school for indigenous children, initially from the Sauk and Iowa people.
+It was funded by John C. Calhoun on personal request by Louis W. V. DuBourg.
+The facility was comprising some log buildings and a large farm worked by the enslaved people to support the missionaries.
 As the indigenous people moved farther west and south, the school ceased operation in 1831, and the onsite novitiate was expanded.
 It was named for Stanislaus Kostka.

 The main building, now known as the Old Rock Building, was built from 1840 to 1849 from limestone quarried by the Jesuits and the enslaved people.
 It became the novitiate.
 Pierre-Jean De Smet was a student at St. Stanislaus, as well as Peter Joseph Arnoudt. and Adrian Hoecken.

 The seminary was closed in 1971 due to fewer religious vocations and the post-Vatican II movement to urban areas.
 Two years earlier, it had already transferred its collegiate program to Saint Louis University.
 Most of what was left of the property, 35 acre, was sold to the Missouri District of the United Pentecostal Church International, and then the property housed Urshan College (formerly Gateway College of Evangelism) and Urshan Graduate School of Theology.
 The Old Rock Building and 4 acre of land remained Jesuit property until 2003.